YuheiNakasaka/franz-scrapbox/README.md

 The minimum required version of Franz to run custom integrations is 4.0.0.
 You can download the latest version of Franz [here](http://meetfranz.com/#download).

+This plugin forked from [https://github.com/extendfranz/trello](https://github.com/extendfranz/trello) and only replaced trello to scrapbox.

 ## Installation

 To install the Scrapbox plugin, download the [latest release](https://github.com/YuheiNakasaka/franz-scrapbox/releases/latest) and extract it in the Franz plugins directory.
 You can access the plugins directory by going to the Franz settings page and finding the "Open the Franz plugin directory" option.